Thursday, December 26, 2024

 In a conversation with Sistema, Yurchenko said that in December 2022 he “left all his posts”: “The territories were annexed and that’s it.
 I completed the project."
 Yurchenko also noted that he did not know Medvedchuk and Barimov, and advised asking questions to Sergei Antonov, who “was a public person and a kind of beneficiary.”
 Contrary to Yurchenko’s recommendations, Antonov hung up as soon as he heard that the journalist was calling him, and then blocked him in all messengers.

 Before taking the position of general director of Soyuzmetallservice, Antonov was an employee of the Russian embassy in Ukraine.
-In 2018, he was expelled from the country for combining diplomatic work with espionage work, according to data from the Ukrainian website “Peacemaker”.
+In 2018, he was expelled from the country for combining diplomatic work with espionage work, according to the Ukrainian website “Peacemaker”.
 Another interesting detail about Antonov is that his phone number was often indicated as a contact number when booking Barimov’s air tickets.
-Soyuzmetallservice and YuDMK did not respond to Sistema’s requests; Medvedchuk and Barymov also ignored them.
+Soyuzmetallservis and YuDMK did not respond to Sistema’s requests; Medvedchuk and Barymov also ignored them.

 The president of the fund, Marina Voronkova, previously headed the investment company Region and worked for Rosneft, and the information about the members of the fund council coincides with the names and initials of a lawyer close to Barimov and the social policy adviser of Region, who in the fall of 2017 at a speed of 170 km/h killed a pedestrian.

 The activities of the Alexander Nevsky Foundation mainly concern Ukrainian territories captured by Russia.
-Among the projects on the foundation’s website is the restoration of a private house after shelling and the purchase of prosthetics for residents of the so-called “DPR,” as well as the reconstruction of the Mariupol Drama Theater, which became a symbol of the atrocities of Russia’s war against Ukraine.
+Among the projects on the foundation’s website are the restoration of a private house after shelling and the purchase of prosthetics for residents of the so-called “DPR,” as well as the reconstruction of the Mariupol Drama Theater, which has become a symbol of the atrocities of Russia’s war against Ukraine.
 The fund's budget is 50 million rubles, and these are exclusively private funds, as indicated on its website.
 However, the amount is several orders of magnitude less than the revenue that companies associated with Medvedchuk earn in the territories occupied by Russia.

 spot_img